premkashyap-official/Amazon-Web-Service-Guide/README.md

 2. **Select your newly launched instance**.
 3. **Copy the Public IP address** of your instance.
 4. **SSH into your instance** using the key pair:
+   - **For Linux/Ubuntu:**
-   - For Linux/Ubuntu:
+     - Using OpenSSH:
        ```bash
        ssh -i "your-key-pair.pem" ec2-user@your-public-ip
        ```
+     - Using PuTTY:
+       - Install PuTTY if not already installed: `sudo apt-get install putty`
+       - Convert the .pem file to .ppk using PuTTYgen:
+         ```bash
+         puttygen your-key-pair.pem -O private -o your-key-pair.ppk
+         ```
+       - Use PuTTY to connect to your instance.
+   - **For Windows:**
-   - For Windows:
+     - Using SSH:
        - Use an SSH client like PuTTY, convert the .pem file to .ppk using PuTTYgen, and then connect using PuTTY.
+     - Using RDP:
+       - Ensure that you have enabled RDP in the security group settings.
+       - Use the Remote Desktop Connection application to connect to your instance.
+       - Enter the Public IP address of your instance and connect.

 ## Additional Resources
 - [AWS EC2 Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)
 - [Amazon OS Types Documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/operating-systems-and-machine-types.html#prereqs-operating-systems)

 By following these steps, you will have a running instance tailored to your specific requirements.
 If you encounter any issues or need more detailed guidance, refer to the provided documentation links.